 Your doctor may also recommend other tests to:

-Talking and reading to your baby and, later, encouraging conversation are vital contributions to your child's speech and language development.
-The size of a 2-year-old's vocabulary is directly related to how much parents and other caregivers have spoken to that child from infancy.
+To help your child develop speech and language skills, make sure to talk and read to your baby.
+Later, encourage conversation with your child.
+The size of a 2-year-old's vocabulary is directly related to how much parents and other caregivers have spoken to that child since the child was born.

-Newborn babies are programmed to learn, and most parents are naturally excellent language teachers.
-The kinds of interactions and conversations parents normally engage in with their children, from "baby talk" to repeating words, happen to be perfect language lessons.
-Talking, reading, listening, and responding to babies and young children usually are all that is needed to help them learn to talk.
+Newborn babies are programmed to learn.
+And parents are naturally excellent language teachers.
+The kinds of interactions and conversations parents normally have with their children, from "baby talk" to repeating words, are perfect language lessons.
+Talking, reading, listening, and responding to babies and young children usually are all that they need to help them learn to talk.

 Teaching sign language to babies 6 months or older could also help them in several ways.
 Signing gives babies a way to express their wants and needs when they can't talk.
 And it gives you another way to bond with your child.

 Start reading to your child before he or she is 6 months old.
-And continue to read to your child each day.
-Reading to your young child is an especially important learning activity for several reasons.
+Read to your child each day.
+Reading to your young child is a very important learning activity for several reasons.
 While reading, you and your child share a comforting closeness.
 You also both focus on the same picture and the same concept.
 Your child can ask you questions, and you can reinforce his or her observations.
-Reading provides opportunities for children to learn new words that they would not normally come across in everyday conversation.
-Reading frequently to your child may help with his or her speech development, later reading abilities, and school performance.
+Reading gives children a chance to learn new words that they wouldn't normally hear in everyday conversation.
+If you often read to your child, you may help with his or her speech development.
+It may also help your child's later reading abilities and school performance.

-To encourage and support your child's speech and language development:
+There are things you can do to encourage and support your child's speech and language development.